 How Medicare Supplemental And Long Term Care Planning Can Make All The Difference In Your Life

-When people enter their Golden Years, many transition from an employer-sponsored health plan to Medicare with confusion.
-The importance of adding an effective Medicare supplemental policy, and also considering adding plans to cover long term care expenses cannot be overstated.
+When people enter their Golden Years, many transitions from an employer-sponsored health plan to Medicare with confusion.
+The importance of adding an effective Medicare supplemental policy and also considering adding plans to cover long-term care expenses cannot be overstated.

 Medicare Gap Can Be Huge

 Medicare covers 80% of many medical expenses.
 While that is a high coverage percentage, it is vital not to ignore the 20% of costs that are not covered.
-We have detailed records on file of a Medicare aged client who wound up in an emergency room last year with severe coronary issues complicated by organ failure.
-It turns out the client required multiple complex and costly procedures, and that the underlying health conditions and the vital corrective procedures combined to create so much trauma, that a month in intensive care was necessary.
+For example, we have detailed records on file of a Medicare-aged client who wound up in an emergency room last year with severe coronary issues complicated by organ failure.
+It turns out the client required multiple complex and costly procedures.
+The underlying health conditions and the vital corrective procedures combined to create so much trauma that a month in intensive care was necessary.
 Extensive medical personnel requirements, many costly consumables, and large amounts of instrumentation and continuing lab and diagnostic support were all part of the medical miracle of keeping the individual alive.

 Nearly A Million Dollars Not Covered By Medicare

-From the time the client was admitted to the hospital through ICU and rehab, and through the next six months of out-patient procedures, the insurance billing for the incident included individual line items of over $300,000.
-The six-month total for this health adventure came to $4,985,000 for last year alone with more to come in the following year.
-Without Medicare Supplemental Coverage, the shortfall would have amounted to $997,000, a real budget-buster for most families, and certainly more than pocket change for nearly everybody.
-As things turned out, the supplemental insurance that was already in place cut the problem down to manageable size.
+From the time the client was admitted to the hospital through ICU and rehab and the next six months of outpatient procedures, the insurance billing for the incident included individual line items of over $300,000.
+The six-month total for this health adventure came to $4,985,000 for last year alone, with more to come in the following year.
+Without Medicare Supplemental Coverage, the shortfall would have amounted to $997,000, a real budget-buster for most families and certainly more than pocket change for nearly everybody.
+But, as things turned out, the supplemental insurance already in place cut the problem down to a manageable size.

 In addition to emergencies, there are persistent health conditions in many families that cause a spouse, a parent, or a child to become a primary caregiver for individuals confronting health challenges.
 Often the task of providing care falls upon a family member because of inadequate financial resources to retain needed care from outside sources.
 This can be exhausting and debilitating to the caregiver.
 And, by taking the caregiver away from gainful activities, the adverse economic impact can swell.